Rustler herbicide by FMC provides selective control of annual ryegrass and other grasses and broadleaf weeds in canola and other crops and pastures.

 Application prior to sowing will minimise risk posed to the following season’s cereal crop.

 In a failed crop scenario where canola establishment is poor, options for re-sowing with alternative crops are limited.
-Advice should be sought from a Cheminova technical specialist in this situation.
+Advice should be sought from an FMC technical specialist in this situation.

 Summer rainfall can be erratic with the top 10cm of soil experiencing wetting and drying periods.
 Rustler breakdown over summer will occur when the top 10cm of soil is moist.
 As the soil dries breakdown will decrease and won’t recommence until sufficient rainfall is received.